Package ecdsa implements the Elliptic Curve Digital Signature Algorithm, as defined in FIPS 186-3.

-Sign signs an arbitrary length hash (which should be the result of hashing a larger message) using the private key, priv.
+Sign signs a hash (which should be the result of hashing a larger message) using the private key, priv.
+If the hash is longer than the bit-length of the private key's curve order, the hash will be truncated to that length.
 It returns the signature as a pair of integers.
 The security of the private key depends on the entropy of rand.

 Verify verifies the signature in r, s of hash using the public key, pub.
 Its return value records whether the signature is valid.